FluxML/Flux.jl/docs/src/models/basics.md

 ## Dressed like a model

 We noted above that a model is a function with trainable parameters.
-Normal functions like `exp` are actually models too, that happen to have 0 parameters.
+Normal functions like `exp` are actually models too – they just happen to have 0 parameters.
 Flux doesn't care, and anywhere that you use one, you can use the other.
 For example, `Chain` will happily work with regular functions:

 ```julia
 foo = Chain(exp, sum, log)